Sidor som bilder

 with their little ones go forth to worship him in the wilderness.
 Parent! see to it that you leave not your little ones in the hands of sin and Satan as hostages.

 Bible education is as bread cast upon the waters, to be found after many days.
 In some parts of the East, the copious former rains, and the inundating rivers, forbid the sowing of the seed in the earth, as is done here.
 Therefore at seed time they scatter, the bread seed on the face of the waters, so that when the rain cease, and the waters return to their channels, the seed is left in the earth, and a harvest follows.
-So with our teachers, they may sometimes seem to have to sow in the waters-deep waters of iniquity-but God encourages thee to proceed: sow thy seed beside all waters," says the word; and God in sovereign mercy will prosper either this or that.
+So with our teachers, they may sometimes seem to have to sow in the waters-deep waters of iniquity-but God encourages thee to proceed: "sow thy seed beside all waters," says the word; and God in sovereign mercy will prosper ei-affected in my life, ther this or that.
 Let us all, friends, labor scripturally, labor prayerfully, looking by faith to the Holy Ghost to bless his own truth, and we shall not fail in obtaining the blessing.
 ONE WHO WAS THERE.

 THE HAPPY PASTOR AND HIS SON.

 LIMPLY STOKE, NEAR BATH, Aug.
 6, 1858.
 ESTEEMED BROTHER BANKS-Having had a blessed refreshing season from the presence of our gracious Lord, on Sunday, 19th July, I feel constrained to erect an Ebenezer to the faithfulness and loving-kindness of our ever glorious Head, and inscribe theron "hitherto the Lord hath helped us!"
 It was our baptizing day, and a very happy day it was.
-Ah, dear Brother, if you Londoners could come, and visit these country baptizings, What with open it would cheer your hearts. house-keeping among the friends, and the large gathering of Christians from the neighbouring churches,-the great gathering of all classes who meet around the banks of the water,-the delightful scenery, and the great solemnity of the ordinance, it seems to arouse the villages, and such was the case with us on this occasion.
+Ah, dear Brother, if you Londoners could come, and visit these country baptizings, it would cheer your hearts.
+What with open house-keeping among the friends, and the large gathering of Christians from the neighbouring churches,-the great gathering of all classes who meet around the banks of the water,-the delightful scenery, and the great solemnity of the ordinance, it seems to arouse the villages, and such was the case with us on this occasion.
 We met at halfpast 6 o'clock in the morning in our chapel, to implore the Master's blessing: then we went to the River Avon, at 8 o'clock, and commenced by singing: "How great, how solemn is the work," &c.
 Our pastor's second son supplicated the throne of grace for all present.
 Our pastor's eldest son then delivered a very solemn address; our pastor (who has been here 37 years,) went down into the water, accompanied by a deacon, and immersed six believers upon a profession of their faith in the name of the sacred Trinity; five of whom were Teachers in our Sabbath school, and one our pastor's youngest son, making the fifth of his children he has had the pleasure of baptizing.
-This was a very solemn and affecting time both for pastor and people too; having two children on the bank taking a part in the service, and another in the water: he felt it very much, and addressed him as follows: "My dear brother-sball I say this?
+This was a very solemn and affecting time both for pastor and people too; having two children on the bank taking a part in the service, and another in the water: he felt it very much, and addressed him as follows: "My dear brother-shall I say this?
 No!
 But, my dear boy! hundreds of prayers have been offered up to God for you, and now they are answered.
-I thought I should have had to have followed you to the grave; (instead of having this pleasure) from your long affliction: thanks be to the God of all grace, he has wrought upon you by his Holy Spirit
+I thought I should have had to bave followed you to the grave; (instead of having this pleasure) from your long affliction: thanks be to the God of all grace, he has wrought upon you by his Holy Spirit

 FREEDOM FROM THE LAW, AND REDEMP-